01/W Frequently Asked Questions

 Warning!

 If you restore all the factory presets, all your existing Drum Kits, Programs, and Combinations will be erased.
-If you want to keep them, save them somewhere (to the 01's disk, or over MIDI to another device.
+If you want to keep them, save them somewhere (to the 01's disk, or over MIDI to another device).

-How to Re-initialize Your 01/W (from page 126 of the Percussion Manual)
+(from page 126 of the Percussion Manual)

 If you REALLY want to reset your entire 01 to the way it came from the factory (all settings, not just Prog/Combi/Drums):